turingschool/curriculum/source/projects/blogger.markdown

 The form-based workflow is complete, and it is common to commit and push changes after each feature.
 Go ahead and add/commit/push it up to Github:

 {% terminal %}
-$git add -A
+$ git add -A
-$git commit -m "form-based workflow feature completed"
+$ git commit -m "form-based workflow feature completed"
-$git push
+$ git push
 {% endterminal %}

 If you are not happy with the code changes you have implemented in this iteration, you don't have to throw the whole project away and restart it.
 You can use Github's reset --hard functionality to roll back to your first commit, and retry this iteration from there.
 To do so, in your terminal, type in:

 {% terminal %}
-$git log
+$ git log
 commit 15384dbc144d4cb99dc335ecb1d4608c29c46371
 Author: your_name your_email
 Date:   Thu Apr 11 11:02:57 2013 -0600
     first blogger commit
-$git reset --hard 15384dbc144d4cb99dc335ecb1d4608c29c46371
+$ git reset --hard 15384dbc144d4cb99dc335ecb1d4608c29c46371
 {% endterminal %}

 ## I2: Adding Comments